-1 - Prior to starting the audit, you must request and receive from your Secretary-Treasurer ALL the documents listed on page 2.
+1 - Prior to starting the audit, you must request and receive from your Secretary-Treasurer ALL the relevant documents listed on page 2.
 The review of books will go much smoother if the documents are neatly organized.

-If you are having trouble obtaining the needed documentation, you should seek assistance/advice from your President.
-If he/she cannot help you, you should then seek assistance/advice from your CUPE National Servicing Representative.
+If you are having trouble obtaining the needed documentation, you should seek assistance from your President.
+If they cannot help you, seek assistance from your CUPE National Servicing Representative.

-- 2 - Once you have received the material from your Secretary-Treasurer, spend some time reviewing it to familiarize yourself with the documentation. - 3 All three Trustees should complete this document together.
+- 2 - Once you have received the material from your Secretary-Treasurer, review and compare the deposits, expense claims and receipts, bylaws, minutes, bank statements, cheques, cancelled cheques and any other related documents with the monthly ledgers provided.
+During this comparison, the Trustees should note any discrepancies or unexplainable transactions for follow up. - 3 - All three Trustees should complete this document together.
 At the beginning of each section there is a list of instructions.
-As you start each section, ensure you read and follow the instructions. - 4 Once you have completed all six sections of the audit, and you have finalized your recommendations, please sign and send the originals to CUPE National and a copy of the following to your Servicing Representative: - This checklist; - The Secretary-Treasurer's Financial Report to the Trustees; - 3.
+As you start each section, ensure you read and follow the instructions. - 4 - Once you have completed all six sections of the audit, and you have finalized your recommendations, please sign and send the originals to CUPE National and a copy of the following to your Servicing Representative: - This checklist: - 2.
+The Secretary-Treasurer's Financial Report to the Trustees; - 3.
 The signed Trustees' Audit Report; - 4.
-Your written report to the membership; - Your written report to the President and Secretary-Treasurer; - 6.
+Your written report to the membership; - 5.
+Your written report to the President and Secretary-Treasurer; - 6.
 The written response of the Secretary-Treasurer to the Trustees.